 “Well, yes, because as a Bond fan I …”

 “No, as a Bond fan you toss that sucker out.
 Let some other young Bond fan get angry over it and fire their creative drive to write rotten Bond fanfic.”

 That brief conversation with myself is the realization I eventually came to when I understood possessing all my books forever was impossible.
 I wasn’t severing an arm to give away a copy of a Star Wars novel I read to see if liked Star Wars novels (I don’t); I wasn’t fracturing my soul to let go of that assigned college book from a class I’d forgotten; it wouldn’t shatter my being to donate my old paperbacks of Ursula K. Le Guin’s Earthsea Trilogy when I now owned a hardback collection.
-Those Earthsea books need to fly to library bookstores and then into the hands of young readers who’ve just finished reading Harry Potter.
+Those Earthsea books need to fly to library bookstores and then into the hands of young readers look for the next adventure after Harry Potter.

-Reaching the resolve that I could donate books I’d read (and ones I realized I never was going to read) still took adjustments and a few discussions with myself (as previously demonstrated) and at least one large move between apartments before I accepted that part of loving books is knowing when you need to give some away.
+Reaching the resolve that I could donate books I’d read (and ones I realized I never was going to read) still took adjustments and at least one large move between apartments before I accepted that part of loving books is knowing when you need to give some away.